howdyai/botkit/middleware.md

 * When receiving a message, before triggering any events
 * When hearing a message, before triggering any events
 * When sending a message, before the message is sent to the API
+* Before making a call to an external API
+* After making a call to an external API

 Middleware functions are added to Botkit using an Express-style "use" syntax.
 Each function receives (at least) a bot parameter, a message parameter, and